-Ariel's work includes serving as general counsel to the Self-Driving Coalition, a leading coalition of AV developers to advance federal and state policy priorities for the industry.
-He also counsels clients in general transportation law and defends companies facing enforcement actions by the National Highway Traffic Safety Administration (NHTSA) and related agencies.
+Ariel's legal work includes serving as general counsel to the Autonomous Vehicle Industry Association (AVIA), the nation’s leading coalition of AV developers, to advance federal, state, and international regulatory priorities for the AV industry.
+He provides sophisticated legal counseling to clients through the application of general transportation law to novel use cases and technologies, and is a seasoned advocate who represents clients before agencies that include the National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration.
 Previously, as a senior official in the U.S. Department of Transportation (USDOT), Ariel launched the Department's Non-traditional and Emerging Transportation Technology (NETT) Council, oversaw the Department's efforts on spectrum policy, and developed policies governing automated vehicles, drones, hyperloop, and other innovative technologies.

-Ariel routinely engages with the U.S. Congress and state agencies to negotiate regulatory frameworks for the testing and deployment of AVs.
-He has testified across the country on autonomous and connected vehicle legislation and is frequently quoted by national media outlets on transportation developments.
+In addition to his legal work, Ariel leverages nearly two decades of government affairs experience to engage with federal and state policymakers and negotiate regulatory frameworks that govern AVs and related emerging mobility technology.
+He has testified before the U.S. Congress and across the country on autonomous and connected vehicle legislation and is frequently quoted by national media outlets on transportation developments.
 Ariel is a member of Venable’s Privacy Group and his work has been recognized by Legal 500.